justinjunodev/thoughtnaut.io/README.md

 ### 💼 License.

-This application is licensed under an MIT license.
+This project is licensed under an MIT license.

+---

 ### ⭐️ Contributions.